openharmony/docs/en/application-dev/quick-start/arkts-prop.md

 To understand the value initialization and update mechanism of the \@Prop decorated variable, it is necessary to understand the parent component and the initial render and update process of the child component that owns the \@Prop decorated variable.

 1. Initial render:
-   1. The execution of the parent component's **build()** function creates a new instance of the child component, and the parent component provides a source for the @Prop decorated variable.
+   1. The execution of the parent component's **build()** function creates an instance of the child component, and the parent component provides a source for the @Prop decorated variable.
    2. The @Prop decorated variable is initialized.

 2. Update: